 Although thinner than the others, the memory foam behaves similarly to a larger pillow after it compresses with your head on it.
 That means you don't need a pillow as thick to achieve the same effect.

 It's also completely covered in soft fabric (which can be removed for washing) and feels much more like a pillow at home.

 So, what could have been a poor pillow turned out to be very good.

 This was a very hard choice to make, and of course, what feels comfortable to one person, might not feel as comfortable to the next.
 But, from all the types of pillows we tested, here are our top 3 recommendations.

 The Therm-a-Rest Compressible Pillow

 This pillow performs really well.
-It’s not the smallest when compressed, but still a lot smaller than taking a pillow from home.
+It's not the smallest when compressed, but still much smaller than taking a pillow from home.

 The Outwell Conqueror Pillow

 Combining both compressible and inflatable technologies, this pillow packs down small and get delivers a large comfortable pillow.